YJRenK9/Digital-Media-Art-Randomizer/README.md

   ```
   This is equivalent to using three print statements to print multiple strings but uses fewer lines of code.

-  To perform string interpolation, you would put the variable inside of curly brackets right after the dollar sign.
+  Put the variable inside curly brackets right after the dollar sign to perform string interpolation.
 It must be inside of the backticks, otherwise it won't work.
 Here's how to code string interpolation:
   ```js
   var interpolateIO = `1 means ${true} or ON, 0 means ${false} or OFF`;
   var interpolateCattle = `There are ${4} kinds of farm animals in Minecraft.`;